Key Takeaways

 Dressing changes: Patients are typically instructed to change the surgical dressing daily (or as directed) and keep the incision site dry.
 Dressings should be sterile and non-adherent to avoid disturbing the wound during removal.

-Clinics that use paperless aftercare management can send photo check-ins via the patient portal, allowing clinicians to visually assess swelling progression and intervene if signs of infection (increased warmth, redness, discharge) emerge.
+Practices that use paperless aftercare management can send photo check-ins via the patient portal, allowing clinicians to visually assess swelling progression and intervene if signs of infection (increased warmth, redness, discharge) emerge.

-• Days 1-2 (Initial recovery): No arm elevation.
+- Days 1-2 (initial recovery): No arm elevation.
 Arm should rest at side in a sling or supported position.
 This prevents fluid accumulation and reduces implant migration risk.

-• Weeks 2-3 (Intermediate phase): Gradual increase in arm use.
+- Weeks 2-3 (intermediate phase): Gradual increase in arm use.
 Patient may perform light activities of daily living (dressing, hygiene).
 Still no heavy objects or gym activity.

-• Weeks 4-6 (Advanced phase): Progressive return to normal activity.
+- Weeks 4-6 (advanced phase): Progressive return to normal activity.
 Light strength training (bodyweight or light resistance) may begin as tolerated.
 Heavy lifting and strenuous sports remain restricted.

-• Week 7+ (Return to baseline): Following surgeon clearance, most patients resume full activity, including weight training and competitive sports.
+- Week 7+ (return to baseline): Following surgeon clearance, most patients resume full activity, including weight training and competitive sports.

 Why a standardized aftercare template matters